Education, University Transfer Loading...

 - One course from Group A, B, or C

-If you plan to transfer to an institution other than the University of Alberta, you will want to confirm the admission criteria for that institution.
-Check with the Associate Registrar, Admissions or an advisor in Student Services.
-If you plan to specialize in a particular subject area, you should present Grade 12 prerequisites basic to that subject area.
+Students planning to transfer to an institution other than the University of Alberta, will want to confirm the admission criteria for that institution.
+Check with the Associate Registrar, Admissions or an Academic Advisor in Student Services.
+Students planning to specialize in a particular subject area, need to present Grade 12 prerequisites basic to that subject area.

-If you are 21 years of age or older and do not have a high school diploma, you may still be eligible for admission as a Non-Matriculated Adult (NMA).
+Students who are 21 years of age or older and do not have a high school diploma, may still be eligible for admission as a Non-Matriculated Adult (NMA).
 Admission to the University of Alberta pre-professional year requires an overall average of 60 percent on the following two Alberta Education courses:

 - English 30-1